 While a Numerical Weight and Sum (NWS) scale is often used for multimedia evaluations, there are problems associated with this method.
 For instance, it requires a linear scale of utility for all criteria.
 This is problematic because educational software does not have a normed, tested, standardized, and linear scale for evaluating quality.
-For this reason, the QWS recommended by Scriven 1991, is our preferred method for evaluation.
-The method can also be modified to address criteria at different stages of the evaluation.
-Case in point, the method applied in the final evaluation round of the European Academic Software Award (EASA) in 1996 was a variety of QWS (Baumgartner and Payr, 1997).
-In that application of the QWS scale, it was determined that the "E symbol, or essential" criteria was not necessary, because that standard had been met during in prior stages of the evaluation.
+For this reason, the QWS recommended by Scriven 1991, is the preferred method for evaluation.